jrihon/jrihon/README.md

 Hi there, a PhD student over at the lab of Medicinal Chemistry @Rega Institute for Medical Research in Leuven.
 Contracted by the Catholic University of Leuven (KU Leuven).\
 I've studied Pharmaceutical Sciences, with a master degree in Drug Design and Development, and decided to completely switch it up and go towards the computational sciences.
+I've quite quickly grown fond of exploring and exploiting research methods through computational methods, during my master thesis, that I was very intent continuing research in this field.
+Through numerical programming, scripting methods and prediciting biochemical reality through computational methods.

 ## Research
 My main focus is on the computational characterisation of nucleic acids and protein engineering\
- `comp chem` `comp bio` `bio informatics` `chemistry` `biology`.
+ `comp chem` `comp bio` `bio informatics`\
+ `chemistry` `biology` `biotechnology`

 I work through static and dynamic modeling approaches, with the intent on making biological systems suitable by predicting the viability of said systems.